Oliver2552/SQL_Project/cleaning_data.md

 The issues we will be fixing will addressed through creating a view, and will be answersing questions based on.
 The fixes that will take place will be:

-  - 'visitstarttime' will be converted from seconds to a timestamp (HH-MM-SS)
+  - 'visitstarttime' will be converted from seconds to a timestamp (YYYY-MM-DD HH-MM-SS)
   - 'unit_price' needs to be divided by 1,000,000 to get true value
   - 'evenue' column has 4,285,767 / 4,301,122 rows as NULL - will be dropped
   - 'bounces' column has 3,826,283 / 4,301,122 rows as NULl - will be dropped
   - units_sold column has 4,205,975 / 4,301,122 rows as NULL - will be dropped
   - userid column has 4,301,122 / 4,301,122 (ALL) rows as NULL - will be dropped
   - timeonsite converted to timestamp (HH-MM-SS) from seconds

 We can achive the above with the following created view, saving our query so that we can call upon it when answering questions later: